briantan050/TELUS_IoT_Getting_Started/README.md

 The import will take a while, and we can’t do too much more with the client until we get Azure up and running, so let’s jump over to Azure to get things rolling on that side.

-## Configuring Azure
+# Configuring Azure

 ### Setting Up Your Azure Account

 We will be using Microsoft Azure to link the IoT device to the cloud.
 Azure is an incredibly useful cloud platform that has built-in support for IoT and allows for simple integration with several other services.

-If you don’t already have an Azure account you can sign up for a free trial which comes bundled with $250 of free credits: https://azure.microsoft.com/en-ca/
+If you don’t already have an Azure account you can sign up for a free trial which comes bundled with $250 of free credits to use for 1 month: https://azure.microsoft.com/en-ca/

-Also make sure to check that you can create a Power BI account with the same email.
-Power BI https://powerbi.microsoft.com/en-ca/
+Also, if you intend to complete Part 2, make sure to check that you can create a Power BI account with the same email: https://powerbi.microsoft.com/en-ca/

 ### Creating Your IoT Hub